nikolasstow/MarvelQuery/docs/autoquery-examples.md

 **Step 1: Query for Comics**

 In this example, we want to find new comic series that are launching this month.
-While the API doesn’t allow sorting **series** by start date (since series results only include start and end **years**), we can filter **comics** by more precise time periods.
+While the API doesn’t allow sorting **series** by start date (since series results only include start and end **years**), we can filter comics by more precise time periods.
 The `dateDescriptor` parameter works with relative time periods, meaning values like `thisMonth` are always relative to the current month, and next month the results will change accordingly.
-Additionally, we can use the `issueNumber` parameter to limit the results to first issues, helping us focus on new series.
+Additionally, we can use the `issueNumber` parameter to limit the results to first issues, which is usually the first issue of a series.

 ```ts
 const comics = await query("comics", {